 Plumbers, along with electricians and other essential tradespeople, are the backbone of New York City.
 Without functional plumbing systems, the entire city is unlivable.
 Unfortunately, plumbers are often working in dangerous environments and fall victim to the negligence, carelessness, or ignorance of those around them – causing severe injuries that can take them out of work temporarily or for the rest of their lives.

-If you’ve suffered a severe injury while working as a plumber, there are various means of recovering compensation for your medical costs, pain, suffering, lost wages, and more, depending on the circumstances of your employment and the type of injury or illness.
+If you’ve suffered a severe injury while working as a plumber in New York, there are various means of recovering compensation for your medical costs, pain, suffering, lost wages, and more, depending on the circumstances of your employment and the type of injury or illness.
 Workers’ compensation can provide for the cost of medical care and a percentage of your wages, as well as retraining.
 For others, a third-party lawsuit may be in order.
-Our veteran New York City work accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have over 50 years of experience representing plumbers and helping them get the compensation they deserve.
+Our veteran NYC work accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have over 50 years of experience representing plumbers and helping them get the compensation they deserve.

 While some plumbing jobs are easy to perform and generally safe, many require working from large heights, in extreme temperatures, or expose workers to hazardous materials or environments.
 A job site can be dangerous, especially when those around you fail to adhere to the required safety practices.
 Some of the common risks and hazards plumbers face every day include: